 How to take care of a senior dog

-Senior dogs have different care requirements than adult dogs and puppies.
-And, in order to provide the best possible senior dog care, you will have to do things a little bit differently in order to keep them healthy.
+Geriatric dogs have different care requirements than adult dogs and puppies.
+And, in order to provide the best possible senior dog care, you will have to do things a little bit differently to keep them healthy.

-And since older dogs often suffer from some condition, you can consult with your vet if your dog has a need for a special type of senior dog food for their condition.
+And since older dogs often experience different health conditions, you can consult with a vet if your dog has a need for a special type of senior dog food.

 Regular exercise will help your dog maintain their ideal weight and will also have a beneficial impact on their overall health.
 You can talk to your vet and ask for a recommended exercise program given the health and limitations of your dog.